Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

 \paragraph{Our results.} In this paper, we show that the assumption that the graph is unweighted allows for an even more drastic improvement in the competitive ratio, reducing it to $\Ocal(\log^2 w)$.
-Our algorithm leverages the mirror descent framework~\cite{BubeckCLLM18,BubeckCLL21}, though it is extremely simple: when the $t$-th layer is revealed, the agent moves in a way that its probability distribution over the $t$-th layer maximizes an entropy defined on the layered tree.
-The majority of this paper is dedicated to proving this randomized upper bound.
-A few simple motivating results, such as tightness of $2w-1$ for deterministic algorithms (achieved by depth-first search), a randomized lower bound of $\Omega(\log w)$, and some natural randomized algorithms that fail to provide competitive guarantees, are surveyed in Appendix~\ref{ap:simpleResults}.
+Our algorithm is remarkably simple: It maintains at all times that the probability distribution of the agent's location maximizes an entropy defined on the revealed part of the graph.
+The majority of this paper is dedicated to proving this randomized upper bound, based on extending techniques from the online mirror descent framework~\cite{BubeckCLLM18,BubeckCLL21} with several new ideas.
+A few simple motivating results, such as tightness of $2w-1$ for deterministic algorithms (achieved by depth-first search), a randomized lower bound of $\Omega(\log w)$, and some natural but unsuccessful randomized algorithms are surveyed in Appendix~\ref{ap:simpleResults}.